hamza5999/Expense-Tracker/README.md

 - Remove list item by swipping it using the Dismissible widget
 - Generated a unique key using the ValueKey()
 - Remove the expense item from the Expense list using remove() and pass the function in the onDismissed parameter of the Dismissible widget
+- Used ScaffoldMessenger utility object to show info messages for certain actions
+- Added undo functionality using indexOf() and insert()